-- D. A good way to check your adjustment is to pick up on the cable at the center and see how far it will raise before movement can be seen on the car's side of the cable.
-There should be about 2"- 3" movement, no more. - E. After the cable clamp has been tightened, make sure that towed vehicle's brake lights remain off.
+- D. A good way to check your adjustment is to lift up on the cable at the center and see how far it will raise before movement can be seen on the car's side of the cable.
+There should be about 2 or 3 inches of movement. - E. After the cable clamp has been tightened, make sure that towed vehicle's brake lights remain off.
 If the lights are lit, loosen the cable clamp and slacken the cable, again tighten the cable clamp and check the towed vehicle's brake lights.
-When the adjustment is completed, the brake lights will remain off. - Note: some brake light switches are very sensitive. - F. The black conduit, when properly installed, should work easily, the cable should go in and out when the brake pedal is stepped on. - G. If desired, put a bungee cord from the brake pedal to the seat frame when towing.
-This will allow for added return pull on the cable.
+When the adjustment is completed, the brake lights will remain off.

+Note: some brake light switches are very sensitive.

+- F. The black conduit, when properly installed, should work easily.
+The cable should go in and out freely when the brake pedal is stepped on. - G. If desired, connect a bungee cord from the brake pedal to the seat frame while towing.
+This will allow for added return pull on the brake pedal.